mahavedalla/mahavedalla/docs/questions/sila/what-is-kamesu-micchacaro.md

-# What is kāmesu micchācāro?
+Question: What is kāmesu micchācāro?
 Answer in Brief: -
  Category: Sīla
 Sutta References: AN 10.176